Census Data for Washburn ...

 In comparison, the 2000 Census shows Washburn had a population of 2,280 people and a land area of 3.92 square miles [10.2 km²].
 This gives a population density of 369.8 people per square mile [142.8 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Washburn.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Washburn.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Washburn had 1,070 Housing Units<3> and with its population of 2,117 people, this averages 1.98 people per Housing Unit.

 The 2010 Census shows Washburn had a land area of 3.9 square miles [10.1 km²].
 This translates to 173.4 Housing Units per square mile [67 housing units/km²].

 From the Census of 2000: Washburn had 1,004 Housing Units, a population of 2,280 people and a land area of 3.92 square miles [10.2 km²].
 This gives a density of 2.27 people per Housing Unit and 162.9 Housing Units per square mile [62.9 housing units/km²].

 NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Washburn and you need to be careful when comparing between the censuses.
 More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Bayfield County ...